Orca (1977 film): Plot

 Rachel Bedford, a colleague of Ken and an experienced cetologist, shows Nolan how similar orcas are to humans.
 He confesses that he empathizes with the orca, as his own wife and unborn child were killed in a car crash caused by a drunk driver.
 Nolan promises Bedford that he will not fight the orca, but that night the whale attacks his home, resulting in crewmember Annie losing her left leg.
 After seeing her in the hospital, Nolan recruits his only other remaining crewman, Paul, along with Ken, Bedford, and Jacob Umilak, a Mi'kmaq hunter, to pursue the orca.

-The crew chases the orca after he signals Nolan to follow him.
+The crew chases the orca after it signals Nolan to follow.
 Following an unsuccessful attempt to kill the orca with dynamite, Ken is leaning over the side when the orca surfaces and grabs him, killing him.
-They follow the orca until they reach the Strait of Belle Isle, but when Paul loses his nerve and tries to flee in the lifeboat, the orca smashes it, and he drowns.
+They follow the orca to the Strait of Belle Isle, but when Paul loses his nerve and tries to flee in the lifeboat, the orca smashes it, and he drowns.
 The next day, the orca maneuvers Nolan to collide with an iceberg.
 The captain harpoons the whale just as he and Bedford escape from the sinking Bumpo, but Umilak is crushed beneath an avalanche of ice after sending an SOS.

-Nolan and Bedford hide on an iceberg, although Nolan slips onto another one to separate them and potentially save her life.
-The orca jumps onto the ice, causing it to tilt and sending Nolan into the water before catching him with its tail and hurling him to his death against the ice.
-A helicopter is seen coming to rescue Bedford.
-Meanwhile, the orca drowns himself by diving below the ice as the credits roll.
+Nolan and Bedford hide on an iceberg, but Nolan slips onto another one, separating them and potentially saving her life.
+The orca jumps onto the ice, causing it to tilt and sending Nolan into the water, then catches him with its tail and hurls him to his death against the ice.
+A helicopter arrives to rescue Bedford.
+Meanwhile, the orca dives below the ice as the credits roll.